 At the Zoo

-Our black rhino can be found across from Cat Kingdom, and next to the Nile hippopotamus.
+Our black rhino can be found across from Cat Kingdom, and next to the pygmy hippopotamus.

 The Zoo’s male black rhino is named “Boone,” after the San Francisco 49ers’ former right tackle, Alex Boone.